 There’s Ron Malott, The Design Daddy, who adopted two newborns (within months of each other) with his partner, Mike, and is currently raising them to be two gorgeous, involved teenagers.

 There’s my friend, Terry Cox, who went through a divorce when his son was still an infant, but didn’t skip a beat when it came to raising his little guy.

 There’s David Rose, aka The Babywearing Dad, who follows the principles of attachment parenting and has “worn” his babies since infancy.
 Did I mention that he also teaches mindfulness techniques to other dads and moms?

-There’s my friend, Jason Sipkowski, who worked hard to bond with his babies right from birth and continues to be an active co-parent in his children’s lives, following some enormous life-transitions.
+There’s my friend and colleague, Jason Sipkowski, who worked hard to bond with his babies right from birth and continues to be an active co-parent in his children’s lives, following some enormous life-transitions.

 I’m so glad that my boys have these men to look to as parenting role models.
 I’m hoping they see a sharp contrast between these real-life father figures and the doofuses they see on TV.
 And if they don’t, they are sure to hear the constant commentary from their mother while she is watching over their shoulder from the kitchen.
 (Why is that dad so idiotic?
 Why does that dad look like an obese rabbit?
 Why is he catching everything on fire?
 Why???)
 The message I hope they hear is that the majority of real dads look, and act, nothing like those silly cartoon characters.
 So… on that note, anyone want to pitch a new show to Cartoon Network with me??